syricano/bel-sy/belsy/README.md

 ---

 ##### Home page
-- Home page has about us headline and description to tell the user chef story.
+- Home page has about us heading and description to tell the user chef story.
 - There is a gallary images of meals samples.
 - The images are fully grouped responsive to screen size on mobile and desktop.
 ![Home Page](assets/images/home.JPG)